Marceloasf/java-certification/src/ocp/chapter/sixteen/README.md

 ## Automating Resource Management

-A try-with-resources statement ensures that any resources declared in the try clause are automatically closed at the conclusion of the try block.
+A try-with-resources statement ensures that any resources declared in the try clause are automatically closed at the conclusion of the try clause.
 This feature is also known as _automatic resource management_, because Java automatically takes care of closing the resources for you.

 ### Constructing Try-With-Resources Statements

 The first rule when using try-with-resources statements, is that it requires resources that implement the _AutoCloseable_ interface.
 So for example, you cannot use an try-with-resouces statement with a String variable since the String class doesn't implement the AutoCloseable interface.
 But what makes this interface so special?
-It contains a method called close() which the JVM calls it inside a "hidden" finally block, which we can refer as an implicit finally block.
+It contains a method called close() which the JVM calls it inside a "hidden" finally clause, which we can refer as an implicit finally clause.
 This AutoCloseable interface method can be overriden by classes that implement it.

 The second rule we should be familiar with is that a try-with-resoucers statement can iunclude multiple resources, which are all closed in the **reverse order** in which they are delcared.
 So resources are separated by a semicolon with the last semicolon being optional.
 The following would be closed in the reverse order: